ready-1/NetCtrl/cline_docs/progress.md

 - CMS implementation with content revisions and file attachments
 - Worker processes for switch polling with Celery
 - Database models for users, switches, and CMS content
+- Version control workflow established with requirement to explicitly add new files to git

 ## What's Left to Build